A Perfect 3 Days in Cornwall Road Trip Itinerary

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Stopping by Sennen Cove is a must on your Cornwall road trip
+Stopping by Sennen Cove is a must on your Cornwall trip

 Cornwall is undoubtedly one of the most beautiful areas to visit in England.
-Heading on a Cornwall road trip is the best way to explore the region's famous sights and attractions, unique landscapes, and global gardens.
+Heading on a Cornwall road trip is the best way to explore the region's famous sights, attractions, and unique landscapes.

-The area becomes inundated with tourists, locals and young families trying to escape London during the summer months.
-Summer is also the best time to see the UK's coastline, and to stay at one of the many quaint bed and breakfasts in Cornwall.
+The area is popular with tourists, especially young families, trying to escape London during the summer months.
+Summer is also the best time to see the UK's coastline and to stay at one of the many quaint bed and breakfasts in Cornwall.

-While exploring the Cornish coast, you will most likely consume loads of Cornish pasties, fudge and ice-cream at the different locations you will zip through.
+While exploring the Cornish coast, you will most likely consume loads of Cornish pasties, fudge, and local ice cream.
 So forget about counting calories on this Cornwall trip!

-Are you ready to dive in to learn more about some of the very best Cornwall destinations to visit?
-Continue reading my 3 day Cornwall itinerary to find out how to spend the most amazing 3 days in Cornwall, England!
+Are you ready to dive in and learn more about some of the very best Cornwall destinations to visit?
+Then, continue reading an in-depth 3 days in Cornwall itinerary to discover how to have the most fantastic time in Cornwall, England!

-Before traveling to England, book your accommodations and experiences ahead of time.
+When visiting England, book your accommodations and experiences before you go.
 Below are some top recommendations to get you started.

 3 Days in Cornwall Itinerary